dcbaker/cython/docs/src/userguide/debugging.rst

 the ``setup.py`` script, which makes distutils build your project "in place", i.e., not in a separate `build` directory.

-When invoking Cython from the command line directly you can have it write debug information using the ``--gdb`` flag::
+When invoking Cython0 from the command line directly you can have it write debug information using the ``--gdb`` flag::

     cython --gdb myfile.pyx